UniMelbHumanRoboticsLab/CANOpenRobotController/doc/3.Software/CustomApplication.md

 }

 ```
+This step will be done already if you copied an existing state machine or used the creation script.

 ## State machine structure and custom states and transitions

-CORC provides a structured way to build event driven Finite State Machines.
+The newly created app is a structured event driven finite state machine.

-The execution flow of a typical state machine with two states A and B is shown on this diagram and detailed below.
+The execution flow of a typical CORC state machine with two states A and B is shown on this diagram and detailed below.

    ![CORC State Machine Diagram](../img/CORCStateMachineExecutionDiagram.png)